.

 The next order of business is selecting the best LIS system for your lab’s current needs and future goals.
 This will require thorough market research to identify a shortlist of laboratory information system companies before engaging them for more information and LIS software demonstrations.

-A Request for Proposal (RFP) is a widely accepted way to engage with potential LIS software vendors, introduce them to your lab, and solicit their proposals based on your lab’s specific requirements.
-The submitted RFPs will help you and your colleagues uniformly compare different LIS systems (click to see an example RFP template).
+A Request for Proposal (RFP) is a widely accepted way to engage with potential laboratory information system vendors, introduce them to your lab, and solicit their proposals based on your lab’s specific requirements.
+The submitted RFPs will help you and your colleagues uniformly compare various LIS systems (click to see an example RFP template).

 Learn More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company

-Understand that successful LIS system software implementations begin with the analysis and selection stages so don’t rush either process.
+Understand that successful laboratory information system software implementations begin with the analysis and selection stages so don’t rush either process.
 Take the time to clearly outline the goals, the scope, and the expected outcomes.
-Also, be sure to discuss responsibilities, deliverables, and schedules with the LIS company you ultimately choose to partner with and establish early on your lab’s configuration and customization specifications.
+Also, discuss responsibilities, deliverables, and schedules with the LIS company you ultimately choose to partner with and establish early on your lab’s configuration and customization specifications.

 Planning for LIS System Success